 You cannot restore a database if another database with the same name already exists.

-This post showed you how to configure SSAS in the Tabular model on Amazon RDS for SQL Server.
+This post showed you how to configure SSAS in the Tabular or Multidimensional mode on Amazon RDS for SQL Server.
 If you run SSAS on Amazon EC2, you can save on costs by consolidating those workloads to run on the same RDS DB instance as your SQL Server database.
 You can easily process data from data warehouses and other relational databases (on premises or cloud-based), perform analytical queries, and back up or restore your SSAS databases.
 Try out SSAS today in the AWS Console, and share your thoughts and experiences in the comments.

 About the Authors

 Pooya Amini is a Software Development Engineer with Amazon Web Services.
 He works with the AWS RDS team, focusing on commercial database engines and SQL Server.
 Before joining AWS, Pooya was a Software Development Engineer at Amazon Payments and Alexa.
 He enjoys working on technical challenges and is passionate about learning new technologies.